-Following a successful assessment, accreditation will normally be awarded for a period of five years.
+Following a successful assessment, International Accreditation will normally be awarded for a period of five years.
 The RSB will list accredited degree programme titles and universities on its website, and provide a link to the universities' web pages.
 Universities are required to provide graduate destination data for all accredited programmes on an annual basis.

-Graduates from accredited programmes will receive one year of free membership of the Royal Society of Biology at Associate level (AMRSB).
+Graduates from accredited programmes will receive one year of free membership of the RSB at Associate level (AMRSB).